 - Aim to make your code self-documenting.
 Rely less on external documentation, since it might get out-of-sync.

 - Use comments when they provide value and when the code cannot communicate the "why".

 Investing in good naming will pay dividends, and your fellow developers will thank you for taking the effort to make their (and your) life easier!

 - Check our Beginners' course for practical Robot Framework naming examples!
 Earn the Robocorp Level I certificate!

 - Read Clean Code by Robert C. Martin to learn more about creating clean code (including naming!).

-- Our Software robot project workflow course covers other best practices, such as keeping the credentials out of the code, using version control, and setting up Robocorp Cloud for development and production purposes!
+- Our Software robot project workflow course covers other best practices, such as keeping the credentials out of the code, using version control, and setting up Control Room for development and production purposes!